telerik/ajax-docs/controls/htmlchart/data-binding/generic-list-of-custom-objects.md

 # Generic List of Custom Objects

-This help article describes which properties to use to bind the [ASP NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) to a simple list of doubles or to a list of custom objects and presents code examples.
+This help article describes which properties to use to bind the [ASP.NET AJAX Chart](https://www.telerik.com/products/aspnet-ajax/html-chart.aspx) to a simple list of doubles or to a list of custom objects and presents code examples.

 ## Binding to a Generic List of Simple Types